The Wings of War

-The Wings of War is the 19th studio album by American thrash metal band Overkill, released on February 22, 2019.
+The Wings of War is the nineteenth studio album by thrash metal band Overkill, released on February 22, 2019.
 It is the band's first album to feature drummer Jason Bittner, making it their first one without Ron Lipnicki since ReliXIV (2005), as he had left Overkill shortly after the release of its predecessor The Grinding Wheel (2017).

 Production

 About a year after the release of The Grinding Wheel, Overkill announced that they were in the studio working on demos for their nineteenth studio album.
 Two months later, Bittner announced on his Facebook page that they were "in pre-production" for the album, writing, "And were in pre production this week.......been awhile since I dusted the 'ol Rolands off but we're pressed for space..."

 When asked in an April 2018 interview with Jimmy Kay of Canada's The Metal Voice what fans could expect to hear from the album, frontman Bobby "Blitz" Ellsworth stated, "I think we caught a wave on the last four records.
 Part of that wave was Ron Lipnicki behind the drums, and Ron is now gone, so I don't know what to expect.
 But the beauty of it is that when you're inside the writing team, that's what becomes motivational.
 Now, obviously, it's gonna be a heavy metal record; we don't deviate so much from our formula, but what is that record gonna sound like?
 At this point, it sounds like a metal record to me.
 I think Jason Bittner's addition to the band is gonna make it bombastic in some cases; he's the state of the art when it comes to hitting the skins.
 So I really think that we have an opportunity here to make something that is great.
 Who knows?
 It could be a new chapter, and somewhere in that realm of unknown is what excites me now."
 Ellsworth also stated that the album was expected to be released in February 2019, and ten songs were written "but they're all up for change.
 The way we kind of write is it evolves from a riff and then it becomes a song and then it becomes arranged."